System Design Space

 OWASP Top 10 matters not as a set of scary labels, but as a map of recurring mistakes that easily get built into a system by default.

-The chapter turns that list into an architectural lens: through threat modeling, control selection, and secure defaults, it shows how to cut off whole classes of vulnerabilities at the design level of a distributed system.
+The chapter turns that list into an architectural lens: through threat modeling, control selection, and secure defaults, it shows how to cut off whole vulnerability classes at the design level.

-In design reviews, it helps you talk not only about discovered bugs, but about which choices in interfaces, authorization, configuration, and dependencies keep generating new mistakes structurally.
+In design reviews, it helps you discuss not only discovered bugs, but the interface, authorization, configuration, and dependency choices that keep generating them.

 Practical value of this chapter